lwmqn/shepherd/README.md

     }
     ```

-    * Note
+    * **Notice!!!** The diffrence between `'devChange'` and `'devNotify'`:
-        - The diffrence between `'devChange'` and `'devNotify'` is that data along with `'devNotify'` is what a qnode like to notify of even if there is no change of it.
+        - Data along with `'devNotify'` is what a qnode like to notify of even if there is nothing changed.
 A periodical notification is a good example, a qnode has to report something under observation even there is no change of that thing.
         - If qserver does notice there is really something changed, it will then fire `'devChange'` to report the change(s).
 It is suggested to use `'devChange'` indication to update your GUI views, and to use `'devNotify'` indication to log data.

 * ##### devStatus